 Cleaners are advised to skip commercial cleaning products in favour of a mixture of vinegar and soapy water with warm water.
 The natural component of the vinegar works well with the soap and breaks down dirt and disinfects.

 Lastly, I will talk about the natural stone floor.
 With natural stone, we will eliminate the use of vinegar, unlike the four-floor types that I discussed.
 The small number of acidic compounds will damage the stone floor the same as bleach and ammonia.

 Commercial cleaners are highly advised to just mop the floor with hot water with a microfiber mop.
-If the dirt is deeply seated, steam cleaning is also advised but never ever uses any chemicals as it would penetrate into the stone and resulting in damage.
+If the dirt is deeply seated, steam cleaning is also advised but never ever use any chemicals as they would penetrate into the stone and result in damage.